 Roller blinds are counted among the most versatile kinds of blinds that you can buy in the market.
 They are available in a huge variety of colors, textures and finishes.
 You can pick the one that best suits your environment and décor.
-They also come in flame retardant, moisture resistant and blackout varieties.
+They also come in flame retardant, waterproof blinds and blackout varieties.
 Choose from the endless varieties of roller blinds to instantly transform the look and feel of your room.

 The orientation of the roller blinds is often the topic of debate when it comes to the installation of these.
 There is no one perfect way to the way roller blinds go.
 Read on to know more about the topic before deciding which way is the perfect way to install roller blinds for you.